 In April 2024, PEK introduced the electronic boarding pass services for international and regional flights, marking a groundbreaking move towards a paperless process for outbound passengers.
-With electronic boarding passes, passengers without checked baggage can save on queuing time at check-in counters.
+Passengers without checked baggage can use electronic boarding passes to skip queues at check-in counters.

 (Source: Beijing Daily)